VictoriaKew/CodeNection2026_Banana404/README.md

 ## 5. Technical Architecture & Feasibility

 **Tech Stack**
 * **Frontend:** React Native / Expo.
-Chosen to handle the complex, fluid swipe gestures (Right, Left, Up, Down) and custom animations (cracking cards, energy ripples) across mobile platforms smoothly.
+Chosen to support Orbit’s fluid directional gestures (Right = Done, Left = Freeze, Up = Chunk, Down = Delete), interactive task cards, Task Space navigation, and custom animations such as card cracking, orbital movement, meteor transitions, and energy ripples across mobile platforms.
 * **Backend:** Spring Boot (Java).
-Chosen based on our team's existing familiarity with integrating AI models (like Z.ai GLM-5.1) and handling external APIs.
+Chosen based on our team's existing familiarity with Java, AI model integration (such as Z.ai GLM-5.1), and external APIs.
+The backend architecture provides a foundation for future AI-powered task parsing and adaptive workload features.
 * **Database / Architecture:** PostgreSQL via Supabase.
-Chosen for easy setup.
+Chosen for its simple setup and suitability for storing persistent task data and states.
+Each task is assigned a unique ID so that tasks can safely move between Active, Parked, Frozen, Chunked, Completed, and Deleted states without losing their identity.
 * **Links:**
   * **[Github link](#):** Repository for version control and collaborative code integration.
   * **[dbdiagram link for data api flow diagram](#):** Explains the schema ensuring unique task IDs map accurately to their respective states (active, frozen, background) independently of UI array indices.